photoprism/photoprism-docs/docs/developer-guide/media/thumbnails.md

 ## Server API ##

-### No Cookies Required ###

-A cookie-free API helps minimize request latency by avoiding unnecessary network traffic:
+Like most commercial image hosting services, we have chosen to implement a **cookie-free thumbnail API** to minimize request latency by avoiding unnecessary network traffic:

 - when a browser requests static files such as images from a server via HTTPS, it is generally needless to send a cookie along with each request if the URLs cannot be guessed, so for most practical use cases